Common and Russian Dandelions: Nutrition, Latex, and Rubber

 If the flower head of a common dandelion is removed or if the flower stem is broken, a milky white fluid exudes from the wound and coagulates after being exposed to air.
 The fluid is known as latex.

 A dandelion’s latex is made by specialized cells called laticifers, which form long chains inside the plant.
-The laticifers are perforated to form latex vessels, through which the latex travels.
+The laticifers are perforated to form latex vessels, through which the fluid travels.

 Latex is produced by other flowering plants besides the common dandelion, including the rubber tree.
 Most rubber today is made from the latex of the para rubber tree.
 The population of this plant is decreasing, however, along with the world's rubber supply.
-In several countries there are plans to make rubber from the latex of the Russian dandelion, which is a relative of the common dandelion.
+In several countries, people are planning to make rubber from the latex of the Russian dandelion, which is a relative of the common dandelion.

 Producing Rubber From Common Dandelions

 To make the rubber, part of a finger is coated with dandelion latex.
-Several dandelions are needed to collect enough latex.
+Several freshly-picked dandelions are needed to collect a sufficient quantity of the secretion.
 The latex is allowed to coagulate to form rubber and is then carefully rolled off the finger.
 (Body heat helps the rubber to form.)
 The dandelion rubber is stretchy but quite delicate.
-It's fun to play with common dandelion rubber.
+It's fun to play with the material.
 The product isn't good enough to use commercially, however.
 Luckily, the rubber from Russian dandelions is suitable for commercial use.

 Natural Rubber Production

 The para rubber tree is also known as the Brazilian rubber tree and has the scientific name Hevea brasiliensis.
-In traditional rubber production, a para rubber tree is wounded with a diagonal cut and the dripping latex is collected.
+In traditional rubber production, the tree is wounded with a diagonal cut and the dripping latex is collected.
 (The tree recovers to be tapped again in the future.)
 The coagulation process is sped up by the addition of formic acid.
 The moist chunks of rubber are pressed into sheets and dried.
 The drying process often involves the rubber being placed in a smokehouse.
+The video below describes how natural rubber is made.

 In commercial rubber production, liquid latex is collected from the rubber tree and is shipped in air-tight containers to factories.
 Placing ammonia in the collection tanks prevents coagulation.
 In the factories, the latex is shaped into sheets or placed in molds and solidified.